 While performing their duties, U.S. Marines often worked in close proximity to pipefitters, insulators and other trades workers.
 These workers regularly used the following asbestos-containing materials that contaminated the air:

-Because the U.S. Marine Corps built many of its bases with asbestos-based products, construction workers and engineers are also at high risk of asbestos exposure.
+Because the U.S. Marine Corps built many of its bases with asbestos-based products, construction workers and engineers were also at high risk of asbestos exposure.

-If you served in the U.S. Marines and have been diagnosed with mesothelioma, you may have been exposed to asbestos during your service.
-The mesothelioma lawyers at Simmons Hanly Conroy may be able to help you get the compensation you deserve.
-Get a free legal consultation today.
+If you served in the USMC and have been diagnosed with mesothelioma, you may have been exposed to asbestos during your service.

 Asbestos was commonly used in the structures of ships, as well as the engine, boiler rooms and around the steam pipes as insulation.